Deteriator/tic-tac-toe-3d/readme.md

 ---

+To Do:

+- Add 'draw' condition
+- Add 'end' condition animation

+---

 Tips:

 - Instead of "changes happen anywhere at anytime" You can then say "all requested changes pass into and are verified and executed through this one workflow function"
 - So now a humble "click" doesn't change anything.
 It just tells update what it wants to change and update thinks about it and takes it from there.